crisperdue/prooftoys-site/content/_index.md

 about the ideas behind the logic to build your skills and confidence in solving mathematical problems through proof.

-**Prooftoys is for learning.**  If you need to work with some of these things you should probably look at some more established proof assistant systems:
+**Prooftoys is for learning.** If you need more power or larger scale, you should probably look at some more established proof assistant systems, which support:

 - Large collections of theorems
 - Editing entire mathematical theories